UN Global Counter-Terrorism Strategy

 Measures to ensure respect for human rights for all and the rule of law as the fundamental basis for the fight against terrorism

-Review of the Counter-Terrorism Strategy
+Seventh review of the United Nations Global Counter-Terrorism Strategy

 The UN General Assembly reviews the UN Global Counter-Terrorism Strategy every two years, making it a living document attuned to Member States’ counter-terrorism priorities.

 Following the onset of the COVID-19 pandemic, the General Assembly decided in May 2020 (A/DEC/74/556) to postpone the seventh biennial review of the Strategy to its seventy-fifth session.

 The review will thus coincide with the landmark UN75 anniversary of the Organization but also the fifteenth anniversary of the Strategy, and the twentieth anniversary of the adoption of Security Council resolution 1373 (2001), which established the Counter-Terrorism Committee in the wake of the 9/11 terrorist attacks.